 Buddha Day at Kagyu Ling

-Kagyu Ling Buddhist Centre in Manchester will mark the next Buddha Day, on 17 June 2019, with special praise and practice.
+Kagyu Ling Buddhist Centre will celebrate the next Buddha Day, on Sunday 4 August 2019, with special praise and practice.
+This will start at 12 noon, after the regular Chenrezi puja.

 What is a Buddha Day?